eugli/udacity-deep-reinforcement-learning/p1_navigation/README.md

 ### Introduction

-For this project, I trained an agent to navigate (and collect bananas!) in a large, square world.
+For this project, I trained an agent to navigate and collect bananas in the [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) environment.

 ![Trained Agent][image1]